fengx13/NeonatalBERT/README.md

 ## General Information

-Clinical decision-making in neonatal care is crucial for improving outcomes during the early stages of life.
-Machine learning (ML) models, particularly those trained on clinical data, have significant potential to assist in neonatal care.
-With the increasing adoption of Electronic Health Records (EHR) for both neonatal and maternal data, there is an opportunity to leverage these records for more effective clinical predictions.
+This study introduces **NeonatalBERT**, the first domain-specific language model pre-trained on a large corpus of neonatal clinical notes, addressing a critical gap in neonatal care research.
+Unlike general clinical language models, NeonatalBERT captures nuanced neonatal-specific terminologies and clinical patterns, enabling more precise risk estimation for neonatal outcomes.

-Our dataset comprises over **10 million neonatal-related clinical notes** from approximately **40,000 mother-baby pairs** treated at Stanford-affiliated hospitals.
-This dataset represents a valuable resource for research and model development.
+A key contribution of this study is a robust evaluation framework that includes internal and external cohorts, demonstrating the model's generalizability across healthcare institutions.
+By leveraging unstructured clinical notes, NeonatalBERT facilitates early risk estimation for complex neonatal outcomes, such as bronchopulmonary dysplasia, necrotizing enterocolitis, sepsis, and mortality.

-However, a key challenge remains: the need for publicly available benchmark datasets and models to enable reproducible and comparable research.
+This model offers a transformative tool for neonatal care by supporting early risk identification and timely interventions for at-risk neonates.
+Its strong performance across multiple datasets suggests potential for enhancing clinical decision-making, particularly in settings with incomplete structured data.
 This repository addresses that challenge by providing a workflow that constructs a benchmark dataset for NeonatalBERT and evaluates baseline models for predicting neonatal outcomes.

 ## Repository Structure